ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 - To test if the connection is working, enter `libcamera-still -o test.jpg` to capture a single image.
 For more information about `libcamera-still`, refer to [this documentation](https://www.raspberrypi.com/documentation/computers/camera_software.html#libcamera-and-libcamera-apps).

 ## Prepare Training Data
-- Download unannotated cat and dog images from [Kaggle](https://www.kaggle.com/).
+First we download many unannotated cat and dog images from [Kaggle](https://www.kaggle.com/).<br>
-- Annotate images using MegaDetector, from which we receive a JSON annotation file for all images.
+Second we annotate images using MegaDetector, from which we receive a JSON annotation file for all images.
 Since MegaDetector can only differentiate between `Animals`, `Humans`, and `Vehicles`, the downloaded cat and dog images are kept seperated.
 Therefore we have two JSON files with the MegaDetector annotation: one for cats and one for dogs.
 For some images MegaDetector couldn't find an annotation, because the quality of the image wasn't good enough.
-In total the dataset has around 35.000 images, which should be sufficient for training.
+In total the dataset has around 35.000 images, which should be sufficient for training.<br>
-- Convert the annotation format to the YOLOv8 format using the [this script](https://github.com/ccfrauasgr2/pet-detection/blob/main/sensor_node/model_training/convert_to_yolov8_annotation.py).
+Finally we convert the annotation format to the YOLOv8 format using the [this script](https://github.com/ccfrauasgr2/pet-detection/blob/main/sensor_node/model_training/convert_to_yolov8_annotation.py), after this the images are ready for training.
 The annotations are extracted from the two JSON files and are written into multiple TXT files.
 The YOLOv8 annotation format requires one TXT annotation file for every image.
 Furthermore, the annotation for the bounding box itself changes from MegaDetector

   `<class> x_top_left_bbox, y_top_left_bbox, width_bbox, height_bbox`